EPAM-JS-Competency-center/camp/docs/4-integration-with-CMS-Contentstack/04-practical-task-1-contentstack-init.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Step 1.
+# 4.4.
 Practical Task - Contentstack initial setup

 To get started, you'll need access to the Contentstack partner hub and Contentstack academy.
 Follow these steps: